liquidboy/X/README.md

 ![sample1]

-* LiteDataGrid - A grid that lets you define several DataTemplates, each corresponding for a different unique view of the same grid data.
+* LiteDataGrid - A grid that lets you define several different DataTemplates and then alternate between them with a simple index value.

 ![sample2]